 To really hammer home how this works, here’s a worked example.
-Let’s assume movemeon goes to pot (don’t worry, it isn’t) and I’m applying for a General Manager job at another growth start-up.
-Here are my bold parts; everything else would not be highlighted such that the reader can just read the below and ‘tick all their boxes’:
+Let’s assume Movemeon goes to pot (don’t worry, it isn’t) and our founder Rich applies for a General Manager job at another growth start-up.
+Here are the bold parts; everything else would not be highlighted such that the reader can just read the below and ‘tick all their boxes’:

 Richard Rosser (name needs to stick)

 Start-up Founder and former McKinsey consultant.
 5 years management experience growing tech-enabled start-up.
 Operational responsibility for team of X spanning marketing, sales & product and generating X revenues growing Y% YoY.
 Seeking similar leadership role in a growth company. (this is the 2-3 line personal summary at the top).

 General Manager (current role – it’s what you do & it’s what they’re after)

 Team Management (skill 1; the job calls for a seasoned leader.
 Follow with 2-3 relevant bullets)